Vermont Student Loans

 Northfield, Vermont, is home to Norwich University, which is the oldest private military college in the United States.
 The only technical college in Vermont, the Vermont Technical College, has two campuses, one in Williston and the other in Randolph Center, with small classes enabling each student to reach their full potential.

 One of the oldest liberal arts colleges in the United States, Middlebury College is private institution known for its international and environmental studies and language instruction.
 Nestled in the Champlain Valley in the central part of the state, Middlebury College in Middlebury, Vermont, teaches its students to think globally.

 The first college in the state with two-thirds of its full-time undergraduates being Vermonters, Castleton College in Castleton, Vermont boast a low student-to-teacher ratio, and it is part of the Vermont State College System.
-Two other public liberal arts colleges are also part of the state system: the Lyndon State College in Lyndonville and Johnson State College in Johnson.
+Two other public liberal arts colleges are also part of the state system: the Northern Vermont University – Lyndon in Lyndonville and Northern Vermont University in Johnson.

 There are numerous small, private liberal arts colleges in Vermont, each with its own unique character and source of pride, including the Catholic St. Michael’s College in Colchester, the not-for-profit Champlain College in Burlington, Bennington College in Bennington which requires its students to gain real-world experience while attending school, Marlboro College in Marlboro which provides a progressive and interdisciplinary approach, and Green Mountain College in Poultney, Vermont, to name a few.